TokiLoshi/particle-party/README.md

 ## Goals:

-- Figure out what's different in React
+- Figure out what's different in React with React Three Fiber and Drei
-- Wrap it in Tanstack with some kind of auth / hidden page
-- Hook it up to Upload thing to upload different pictures
-- Try out different particles.
-- Try out different glow.
+- Trying out other images
+- Messing around with gradients
+- Causing chaos